-To view the cluster’s event log by selecting the Event log tab on the cluster details page.
+To view the cluster’s event log, select the Event log tab on the cluster details pages.

 The direct print and log statements from your notebooks, jobs, and libraries go to the Spark driver logs.
 You can access these log files from the Driver logs tab on the cluster details page.
 Click the name of a log file to download it.

 To view Spark worker logs, use the Spark UI tab.
 You can also configure a log delivery location for the cluster.
 Both worker and cluster logs are delivered to the location you specify.

 To help you monitor the performance of Azure Databricks clusters, Azure Databricks provides access to metrics from the cluster details page.
 For Databricks Runtime 12.2 and below, Azure Databricks provides access to Ganglia metrics.
 For Databricks Runtime 13.0 and above, cluster metrics are provided by Azure Databricks.

 In addition, you can configure an Azure Databricks cluster to send metrics to a Log Analytics workspace in Azure Monitor, the monitoring platform for Azure.